-Trust me, as a dreamer and a minority I understand the struggle and the wish for government to level the paying field.
+Trust me, as a dreamer and a minority I understand the struggle and the wish for the government to level the playing field.
 But we have to make change happen and not wait for the bureaucrats to do the job for us.

 2.)
 I Will Pay Them Off When I Make More Money

 That is the hope, that you will make more money in the future.
 However, if you’re not building good habits now, and if you’re not being a good steward of your money now, you never will.